EthanMcNamara/Personal-Projects-and-Past-Work/University Projects/3rd Year - Final Year Project/README.md

 Below are instructions for how to run GrALoG, as well as rebuild the program from scratch if necessary.

 ## Running GrALoG
+The plugins for GrALoG were designed on a Windows machine running Java 11.
+The following instructions are to run the program under those conditions

 ### How To Run:
 - Open the `gralog-master/` directory in cmd.